ian-splintercell-splinter/ian-splintercell-splinter/readme.txt

 Reused code using stepwise refinement from
 PHP and MySQL Web development by Luke Welling, and Laura Thomson.
-This is one of my examples on host server.
-Im new to to this so unsure about javascript menu inclusion, because of links if it infringes any rules for repository inclusion let me know.And i will amend.

 author Ian Hyndman. my email admin@splintercellpro.com My Host server details are: